AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 criterion and the kind of instruction -- typically, whether the instruction is a conditional branch and whether we are doing mere instruction or object branch coverage analysis.
 Other annotations, conveying *partial coverage*, might show up as well, also depending on the criterion and kind of instruction.
 More details on the instruction specific annotations are provided in the criterion specific sections that follow.

-As the first line of the example suggests, the report also annotates each subprogram symbol as a whole, with the range of addresses that the subprogram spans and a synthetic coverage indication according to the following table:
+Then, as the first line of the example suggests, the report also annotates each subprogram symbol as a whole, with the range of addresses that the subprogram spans and a synthetic coverage indication according to the following table: